Hopson97/MineCraft-One-Week-Challenge/README.md

 Note: I continued to edit after the 7 days, however the version seen in the video is found here https://github.com/Hopson97/MineCraft-One-Week-Challenge/tree/eb01640580cc5ad403f6a8b9fb58af37e2f03f0c

-# Deps
+# Building

-I use GLEW, GLM and SFML libaries, and this also requires C++14 (or newer) with threads
+I use GLEW (opengl 3.3), GLM and SFML (2.4.1) libaries, and this also requires C++14 (or newer) with threads

+On Ubuntu, this is as easy as:

+`sudo apt-get install libsfml-dev libglew-dev libglm-dev`

+and then

+`make`

 # Day One